taplar/site-editor/private/README.md

 { responseCode: "AUTHORIZED"|"INTERNAL_ERROR"|"INVALID_REQUEST"|"UNAUTHORIZED" }
 ```
 * responseCode
-	* AUTHORIZED - Expected when user is recognised
+	* AUTHORIZED - Expected when user is recognised; request successful
 	* INTERNAL_ERROR - Expected when unexpected exception occurs
 	* INVALID_REQUEST - Expected when exception occurs regarding processing of request
 	* UNAUTHORIZED - Expected when user is not recognised